 All who identify as women are welcome to this annual daylong retreat, which usually takes place the first weekend in Lent.
 Participants take time to rest in silence, explore creative expression, and enjoy a nourishing lunch in each other’s company.
 Join us for reflection, Lenten preparation, and community.
 Come for all or part of the day.
 Your unique presence is cherished!

-All who identify as men are invited to join us for a hearty breakfast and even heartier conversations about topics that connect our faith to our lives and our world.
+All who identify as men are invited to join us monthly for a hearty breakfast and even heartier conversations about topics that connect our faith to our lives and our world.
 One-time visitors, friends, and newcomers are always welcome.
-In non-COVID times, breakfast is served in the Kitchen and Harter Room, 8:00 – 9:30 a.m.
+After many months of Zoom gatherings, we have been meeting in person again, following current masking guidelines.

 Every year in the late Spring/ Early summer, all folks who identify as men are invited for a weekend of outdoor recreation, simple meals, and heartfelt discussion starting at 10 a.m.
 Saturday and ending at 10 a.m.
 Sunday.
 In past years, First Church members have hosted the retreat at their homes in scenic areas in New England.
 The agenda is casual, meal assignments are shared, carpooling is encouraged and the memories are warm.